 Oftentimes user wants to purchase but backs out at the final moment when he is only a step away from the transaction.

 For DODuae.com or any E-commerce business per se, it would be bad if he is a new user because a lot of effort and money as acquisition cost goes into bringing that user to the site.

 Therefore, DODuae triggered a notification that incentivized the user to purchase if he tried backing out at the final moment.

 The output of the three campaigns that we discussed in the previous section has been summed up below:

 The numbers may look unbelievably high and it took some time even for us to let that sink in.
 You are most welcome to directly correspond with guys at DODuae and if you are a customer we would be glad to do the connect.

-Middle-east is seeing a lot of action around e-commerce.
-Only last year, Arab world’s largest e-commerce business Souq was acquired by Amazon for mn $580.
-In response, Dubai-based Emaar group launched noon.com- their answer to Amazon and Alibaba, and raised $1 billion dollars to invest in it.
+Middle-east is seeing a lot of action around E-commerce.
+Only last year, the Arab world’s largest E-commerce business Souq was acquired by Amazon for mn $580.
+In response, Dubai-based Emaar group launched noon.com- their answer to Amazon and Alibaba and raised $1 billion dollars to invest in it.

 WebEngage has been an early catalyst in this market through our association with Souq and others since 2015.
 We are proud that more B2C businesses from this region are turning to WebEngage to boost their bottom line.